-You have the right to an environment that, while safeguarding dissent, is free from interference and disruption.
-You have the responsibility not to intimidate, interfere with, threaten or otherwise obstruct any activity organized by the University, including classes, or to hinder other members of the University community from being able to carry out their legitimate activities, including their ability to speak or associate with others.
+You have the RIGHT to an environment that, while safeguarding dissent, is free from interference and disruption.
+You have the RESPONSIBILITY not to interfere with the normal functioning of the University, nor to intimidate, interfere with, threaten or otherwise obstruct any activity organized by the University, including classes, or to hinder other members of the University community from being able to carry out their legitimate activities, including their ability to speak or associate with others.